the-swerve/WabiSabi/readme.md

 4. You can instantiate pages of your template by logging in as admin (/admin), then going to URL that doesn't have any page on it, and choosing your template from the dropdown

 5. If you're signed in as an admin, any editable area on your template will be editable in-place when you visit the page.

+6. In you template, you can use the 'navigation()' function to generate your navigation links.

 ## SQLite